-Once a crazy place dominated by wild backpackers, the city has been reborn.
+Once a crazy town dominated by wild backpackers, Vang Vieng has been reborn.
 The center of town is now thriving, with boutique hotels and high-end restaurants replacing some of the party-laden backpacker bars that used to pack the waterfront.

 Top 5 Things to See and Do in Vang Vieng

-1. Go tubing
+1. Go tubing on the river

 2. Go caving